nvimdev/guard.nvim/README.md

 }
 ```

-- Use `Guard fmt` to manually call format, when there is a visual selection only the selection is formatted. **NOTE**: Regional formatting just sends your selection to the formatter, if there's not enough context incoherent formatting might occur (e.g. indent being erased)
+- Use `Guard fmt` to manually call format, when there is a visual selection only the selection is formatted. **NOTE**: Regional formatting is best-effort, expect inconsistencies.
 - `enable-fmt`, `disable-fmt` turns auto formatting on and off for the current buffer.
+- Use `Guard Lint` to lint manually.
+- `enable-lint` and `disable-lint` controls auto linting for the current buffer.

+## Examples

 Format c files with clang-format and lint with clang-tidy: